 The Lilly Fellowship for Teaching Excellence enables promising early-career faculty to cultivate teaching skills and leadership in a special yearlong collaboration.
 Each year, up to eight teaching fellows are selected to work closely with CTL on individual projects that typically involve developing or redesigning a course.
 This is a competitive award program with a long history at UMass Amherst that extends back to 1986.
 Since then, the Lilly Fellowship for Teaching Excellence has supported leadership in teaching by training over 268 faculty.
-Past Lilly Fellows include 29 Distinguished Teaching Award (DTA) winners; 32 College Outstanding Teaching Award (COTA) winners; 1 Manning Award winner; 42 department chairs; 19 associate deans; and 1 dean.
+Past Lilly Fellows include 31 Distinguished Teaching Award (DTA) winners; 37 College Outstanding Teaching Award (COTA) winners; 1 Manning Award winner; over 46 department chairs; 21 associate deans; and 1 dean.

 Alexandra Meliou (Computer Science) and Bradley Bennett (Accounting), two of the seven Lilly Fellows from 2016-2017